Top 12 Best Drawing Tablets

 1. Wacom Intuos Pro

-The tablet includes 8 customizable ExpressKeys and 1 touch ring for faster access to essential tools, and its Bluetooth connectivity allows for wireless usage, making it highly flexible.
+The tablet includes 10 customizable ExpressKeys and 2 dials for faster access to essential tools, and its Bluetooth connectivity allows for wireless usage, making it highly flexible.

-The battery-free Pro Pen 2 has 8192 levels of pressure sensitivity, with tilt response and virtually no lag, providing unparalleled control over brush strokes and shading.
+The slim Pro Pen 3 features lower 1g initial activation force, 8192 levels of pressure sensitivity, 60 degree tilt response and virtually no lag, providing unparalleled control over brush strokes and shading.

 Although quite a number of other devices claim the same tech specs, not all of them can perfectly fulfill the promise.
 Wacom pens are generally considered more accurate than other manufacturers.